 -

-About the World Dementia Council
+About: World Dementia Council

 The World Dementia Council was established by the UK government following the G8 Dementia Summit held in London in 2013.
 Its mission is twofold: first, as a think tank to shape and strengthen global public policy on dementia; and second, to connect a diverse and international community committed to this goal, from bench scientists and health system leaders to advocates and community activists.